August 14, 2018 by Remie Verougstraete

 On her own campus, she plans to share this data with the alumni office, so they can use the contact information included in many résumés and profiles to facilitate alumni engagement.
 It’s even supporting a university-wide initiative called “The UNM Five,” which aims to highlight the essential skills that graduates should be able to demonstrate to employers.

 These skills fall into the category commonly called “soft skills.”
-Using Alumni Insight, Jenna proves that even alumni working in STEM fields like engineering advertise their soft skills, such as “leadership,” right alongside more technical skills like “MATLAB.”
+Using Profile Analytics, Jenna proves that even alumni working in STEM fields like engineering advertise their soft skills, such as “leadership,” right alongside more technical skills like “MATLAB.”
 This reinforces to students in all majors the importance of having and communicating these soft skills to employers.

 Despite all her recent work analyzing and sharing this data, Jenna doesn’t consider herself a data whiz.
-But using Alumni Insight, she’s been able to access the data she needs in an easy-to-use interface and get back to the work she does love—helping students get excited about their education and career.
+But using Profile Analytics, she’s been able to access the data she needs in an easy-to-use interface and get back to the work she does love—helping students get excited about their education and career.

 “It’s been a great experience for me so far,” she said.
 “I’m not a huge data person.
 It’s not my passion.
 But I’ll be honest, I’ve had fun with this.
 Helping students get excited for what they’re learning and get excited for their career path is a win-win.”

 To learn more about Profile Analytics, Alumni Outcomes, and Emsi’s other solutions for Higher Education, please contact us.
 You can also follow us on LinkedIn and Twitter, or join us for our upcoming conference!